OsitaNduka/HoriseonSocialSolution/README.md

 ## License

-Please referto the license in the Repo.
+Please refer to the license in the Repo.